LuxxxLucy/Active-Decision-Set-Induction/README.md

 * `sanity-check-dataset-loading-and-one-instance-explanation.ipynb`: a sanity check
 * `2d-experiment.ipynb`: experiments on 2d sinusoidal data and visualization.

 ## Structure of Code

 ## Utilities for inspection

 1. How to inspect the pattern of a node?

 2. How to inspect some variables of a node?
 Use

+## More on implementation limitation

+* the implementation of k-nearest neighbor...